Flampouro, Florina: History

 Negovani was a mixed Albanian speaking and Aromanian speaking village of the Florina area.
 In statistics gathered by Vasil Kanchov in 1900, Negovani was populated by 620 Christian Albanians and 100 Aromanians.
 The village refused Bulgarian moves for it to become involved in the Ilinden Uprising (1903) against the Ottoman Empire.
-Diplomats from Greece considered Negovani secure and unaffected by Bulgarians and instead were concerned about Romanian propaganda in the village.
+Diplomats from Greece considered Negovani secure and unaffected by Bulgarians and instead were concerned about Albanian and Romanian nationalism in the village.
 Negovani, with its population of hellenised Albanians, participated extensively on the Greek side of the Macedonian Struggle in the late Ottoman period.
 Several local villagers joined the Macedonian Struggle as fighters or agents.

 Some villagers from Negovani immigrated to Romania.
 In the early twentieth century, the majority of the migrant Albanian community (some 200 people) in Brăila was composed of people from Negovani and nearby Belkameni.
 Migrants from Negovani and Belkameni in Brăila founded a society (1904) named Djalëria (The Youth) and it was financed by Romanian Prince Albert Ghica.
 Another society named Saint George was founded (1910) in Brăila by people from Negovani.